enzoampil/tito-joker/README.md

 # Basic features

-##Can tell jokes from any custom riddle input
+## Can tell jokes from any custom riddle input

 ![](main.gif)

-## Automatic GIF generation based on entities found in the generated joke (turned off by default - turn on from left sidebar)
+## Automatic GIF generation based on entities
+*Turned off by default - turn on from left sidebar*

 ![](gif_generator.gif)

-## Ability to tell multiple jokes of up to 20 at a time (set this on left sidebar)
+## Ability to tell multiple jokes of up to 20 at a time
+*Set this on left sidebar*

 <img src="multiple.png" width="700">